Crystal Abidin

-Crystal Abidin is a digital anthropologist and ethnographer of vernacular internet cultures.
-She is a Professor at the School of Media, Creative Arts and Social Inquiry at Curtin University in Perth, Western Australia, where she directs the Influencer Ethnography Research Lab.
+Crystal Abidin is a Singaporean digital anthropologist and ethnographer of vernacular internet cultures based in Australia.
+She is a Professor at the School of Media, Creative Arts and Social Inquiry at Curtin University in Perth, where she directs the Influencer Ethnography Research Lab.

-Career
+Early life and career

-Abidin grew up in Singapore, and began studying its influencer industry in 2010.
+Abidin was born and grew up in Singapore, and is of mixed Malay–Chinese descent.
+She began studying its influencer industry in 2010.
 Abidin has been interviewed by media about social media phenomena several hundred times and has been on several media lists of influential young scholars.
 The Australian included her in a 2021 list of 40 "rising stars" likely to make a mark on research in the next decade.
 She was named one of the "30 Top Thinkers Under 30" by Pacific Standard om 2016 and Forbes named her one of "30 under 30 Asia" in 2018.
 Cosmopolitan cited her as one of 16 insiders making predictions for 2022.

-Abidin is the editor-in-chief of the scholarly journal Media International Australia.
+Abidin is on the editorial board of the scholarly journal Media International Australia.
 Her articles and books have been cited over 10,000 times.